ilora-ishaque/lead_score_project/README.md

 ## Features Selection

 The dataset came with many multi-categorical features with low predictive power.
 Thorough feature selection including importance feature selection was performed.
 Columns dropped were .....
-This achieved a  __ increas in ptocessing time and a __ decrease in space.
+This achieved a  __ increase in ptocessing time and a __ decrease in space.

 As a result of this feature engineering work, the ROC AUC for the final model has increased by 30% and has improved F1 score uplift from the baseline model from 1.5 to 1.8.